spidercatte/dementia_care_assist/README.md

 ## The Problem

 Over 55 million people worldwide live with dementia.
-The majority are cared for at home by family members who receive little to no professional training.
-When a patient becomes agitated, refuses medication, or exhibits distressing behaviors, caregivers often respond intuitively — and frequently make the situation worse by correcting the patient's reality, arguing, or rushing them.
+Most are cared for at home by a single family member — a spouse, an adult child, a sibling — who stepped into the role without training and without a realistic picture of how consuming it would become.
+When a patient becomes agitated, refuses medication, or exhibits distressing behaviors, caregivers respond intuitively — and frequently make the situation worse by correcting the patient's reality, arguing, or rushing them.

-The result: escalating distress for the patient, caregiver burnout, and unnecessary institutionalization.
+The standard advice is to share the load: hire a Personal Support Worker, arrange respite care.
+The logic is sound.
+The reality is devastating.

+**Dementia profoundly changes how the brain processes trust and familiarity.** Patients in moderate to advanced stages frequently experience heightened paranoia and severe anxiety around unfamiliar faces.
+When a new face enters the home — even a warm, trained, well-intentioned one — the patient's brain may register that person as an intruder.
+The result: resistance, agitation, and distress.
+Help arrives cold.

+This creates a trap families cycle through for years: the primary caregiver burns out, but every attempt to bring in support makes the patient worse — which increases guilt, which accelerates the burnout.
+No existing tool addresses this transition problem directly.

-**There is no always-available, personalized coach standing beside a caregiver at 2am when their loved one is having a crisis.**
+**There is no always-available, personalized coach standing beside a caregiver at 2am — and no way for every new person entering the care circle to arrive already knowing the patient.**

 ---

 ## The Solution

-DementiaCare Coach is a multi-modal AI agent that:
+DementiaCare Coach is a multi-agent AI system designed to solve two problems simultaneously: coaching caregivers through difficult interactions in real time, and acting as an onboarding engine for every new person entering the care circle.

+The platform learns the patient.
+Over time, through profile setup and automatic enrichment from real coaching conversations, the system builds a detailed picture — not just clinically, but as a person: the music they respond to, the phrases that calm them, the topics that trigger distress, the approaches that have worked.
+When a new PSW starts, they do not arrive cold.

+Concretely, the system:

 1. **Analyzes caregiver-patient interactions** — via uploaded video, audio, or written description
 2. **Retrieves evidence-based clinical guidelines** from a RAG-indexed vector store